Consider this your macro guide! Here’s what we’ll be covering:

 How to Count Macros?

 To count macros you need to determine how much of each macronutrient you need daily, which is based on your individual body composition and fitness goals.
 Once determined, you go beyond just counting calories and track how many grams of carbs, fat, and protein a food will provide.
 You can then plan your macro diet around foods that will help you reach your daily macro targets.

 By tracking your macros you really are tracking your calories, but instead of just skimming the surface you are going into more depth.
-Here are the conversions from grams to calories for carbs, fat and protein.
+In case you missed the graphic above, here are the conversions from grams to calories for carbs, fat, and protein.